Nandhini-1411/Phonepe-Data-Visualization-And-Exploration/README.md

 INTERACTIVE MAP VIEWER:
  - User can filter the year and qaurter after selecting the Mode of Retrival.
 They Can See the Indian Geograpgical Map with the corresponding Analysis by hover over the State.

+- The data is from anothe github account.

 INSIGHTS:
  - Using Status Messages for Provide insights from the analysis at the Insights Option, to keep the client user informed and engaged.